benjamindehli/Omni-84/README.md

 - File size for samples: 241.3 MB
 - Channels: 1 (mono), 2 (stereo) for impulse response

 ## Instrument presets

-This sample library includes 5 presets, one for each part of the Omnichord.
+This sample library includes 5 (plus 1 looped) presets, one for each part of the Omnichord.
 Drums, Bass, Chords, Keyboard and SonicStrings.
+There's 2 presets for chords, a regular preset "Chords" (best in most cases) and the looped preset "Chords (Looped)".
+For the regular version, each sample are approximately 11 seconds long.
+For the looped version, to achieve the best possible loop point, some of the loops are short and some are longer.
+Some of the loops will however have some minor artifacts.
+For best audio quality, you should always use the regular version.
+And only if you have notes held for more than 11 seconds, use the the looped version.

 ### Drums